-“Pregnant and Don’t Want the Baby”: Should You Choose Adoption?
+“Pregnant and Don’t Want the Baby”: Explore Adoption Options

 An unplanned pregnancy often causes a sudden rush of emotions and questions — usually all related to what to do next.
-You may be surprised at the thoughts that come into your head — especially if your first thought is, “I don’t want my baby.”
+You may be surprised at the thoughts that come into your head — especially if your first thought is, “I don’t want my baby.

 Those five little words are difficult for most women to accept.
 Some might feel guilty, while others may feel ashamed.
 Regardless of your emotions, remember this: If you’re thinking, “I’m pregnant but don’t want the baby,” this is completely normal.
 Don’t be hard on yourself.
 It’s all part of the process of deciding which path is best for you.